M7Tro/educationalProjects/chatApp/README.md

 To get proper time codes from the createdAt prop returned by mongoose, we will create a function extractTime

 The function is in file extractTime.js inside utils folder.
 It creates a Date object, get data from it and adds padding of zeros if necessary using padStart.

+Now I am trying to make sure that the message section is scrolled to the bottom.
+But I don't know how to do it.
+The author starts explaning it but I want to implement it myself first.
+I found an article about setting the scroll position using React.
+It implements useRef and useState hooks for this.
+What is useRef?

+useRef is like useState, but the difference is that it does not trigger a re-render of components.
+And the ref value is not used inthe return () body of a component.
+To access and mutate values of a state from useRef, you use .current property. useRef lets you update/chagne/get values instantly without re-render. useRef doesn't even trigger a re-render in the first place.
+If you try to use and change a useRef value inside the return () body of a component, the change will not even be reflected (but the value will change).

+You create a useRef hook like this: const newHook = useRef(0); And then it returns {current: 0};

+useRef provides a way for developers to interact directly with DOM nodes, outside of React's management of the virtual DOM.
+React descrbes this as 'escape hatch'.
+We can use the "ref" attribute of React elements to set the "current" property to be the actual DOM node element is rendered to.
+That way we can use the reference for old-fashioned DOM manipulation adding event listeners.

+Essentially, we use the useRef to get acceess to DOM manipulation of the Messages component.

+The problem I encountered is that I couldn't set the scrollTop to scrollheight using useEffect because all the messages were not rendered yet.
+I eventually tried useLayoutEffect hook that works after DOM elements are mounted.
+It didn't help.

+I decided not to waste more time on this and see how the author implemented it.
+He uses a similar approach.
+He wraps each Message component in a div.
+Each div is referenced with lastMessageRef.
+Using useEffect, he calls lastMessageRef.current.scrollIntoView({behaviour: "smooth"}); And to avoid issues with timing of rendering, he wraps the scrollIntoView functionality into setTimeout with a 100 millisecond delay.
+The useEffect is triggered by changes in messages.

+ScrollIntroView literally scrolls an element into view.
+And we attach the ref to the last message at the bottom.